greg-raven/Impeachment-Chronicles/_posts/2022-03-27-prof-calls-for-trump-assassination.md

 Furness has taught several classes at Penn State University, Greater Allegheny, many of which revolve around the media, music, and communications.

-One particular communications class, titled "Gender, Diversity, &amp; the Media," explores the cultural, socioeconomic, historical, and political implications of media content, media practices, and media literacy.
+One particular communications class, titled "Gender, Diversity, & the Media," explores the cultural, socioeconomic, historical, and political implications of media content, media practices, and media literacy.
 Course readings and assignments are "designed to help students build deeper understandings of gender, race, ethnicity, ability, sexual orientation and class diversity in media," the course description reads.
 "Communication theory helps explain how media representations impact the human construction of meaning in social relationships, in both the U.S. and throughout the world," according to the course description.

 Source: Hannah Nightingale, thepostmillennial.com/penn-state-professor-calls-for-assassination-of-trump